boonebgorges/bp-groupblog/readme.txt

 = 1.7 =
 * Allows group admins to specify blog address and title at the time of creation
+* Ensures that 'Enable group blog' checkbox is checked when returning from a failed blog creation

 = 1.6 =
 * Compatibility with BuddyPress 1.5